 In what way do you utilize a team with each project?

-What automations can you employ to maximize your availability?
+What automations using client workflow automation software can you employ to maximize your availability?

 Answering these questions gets you a step closer to determining your capacity (or supply!) over any given time period.